kolbyd/job-site/README.md

 -   Seed the database (with fake data/users)
 -   Optimize the laravel app

+**NOTE: This may take up to 2 minutes before the app is available.
+To view the status, run the command `docker logs -f laravel-app`.**

+Setup

 To login, use the credentials: `admin@email.com / password`.
 You will be assigned to the admin role.

 All default users from the seeding also have their password set as `password` (if you'd like to test other users).